sauravraghuvanshi/100-Days-of-Azure/README.md

   * What are the key concepts with dashboards
   * The different chart available
   * How to create a sample chart and add it to a dashboards

 * What are the key concept with dashboards:-
   * These are customized and interactive signboards that helps to provide real-time information.
   * The dashboards are linked with a team or a project
   * The dashboards can be used to deploy charts and widgets
   * **Charts:-** These are trend charts that can be created with a work item query
   * **Widgets:-** This helps to display configurable and charts on dashboards

+* The different charts available:-
+  * **Burndown and Burnup:-** The Burndown chart focuses on the remaining work within a specific period of time.
+The Burnup chart focuses on the complete work.
+Both of the chart type can be used to see if the team is on the track to complete the set of work by the end date.
+  * **Cycle time:-** This is used to look at the time taken to close a work item after work on it has started
+  * **Load time:-** This defines the time taken to close a work item after it has been created.